douglasgscofield/jmers/README.md

 through kmers belonging to haplotypes that are not in the genome assembly code.
 Is this distinguishable from correction above?

+Both correcting and haplotypes should be addressed after the kmer boundaries are detected, eller hur?

 **Dreaming**:

 * Extend to mate-pair processing